Hydrodynamics of ultralight complex scalar field dark matter and its impact on the growth of structure

 where $\psi_{+}$ and $\psi_{-}$ are constant complex coefficients.
 This solution is essentially the WKB approximation \cite{2009PhLB..680....1H, 2013PhLB..726..559N}, in which a fast-oscillating part can be separated from a slowly evolving part.
 In general, even when the $a \propto t^p$ assumption is not applicable, the above asymptotic solution holds for $H\ll m$.
 For a complex scalar field, the concept of the oscillation regime is actually extended and refers to the generic late-time \emph{rotational} behavior of the field in the complex plane, covering both the spintessence limit \cite{2002PhLB..545...17B, 2014PhRvD..89h3536L} and the oscillatory, real-field limit \cite{2002PhRvD..65h3514A}.

-Since the oscillation/rotation period scales as $m^{-1}$, it is impractical to track the exact evolution of the complex SFDM over the Hubble time scale numerically.
+Since the oscillation/rotation period scales as $m^{-1}$, it is impractical to track the exact evolution of the complex SFDM numerically for a long duration of time throughout the history of the universe.
 This challenge is often circumvented by switching to the time-averaged solution when the oscillations begin (the slowly evolving coefficients in the WKB approximation) \cite{2014PhRvD..89h3536L, 2015PhRvD..91j3512H, 2020PhRvD.101b3501C,2022PhRvD.105l3529P}.
 Following \cite{2015PhRvD..91j3512H}, we denote the approximate scale factor at the onset of oscillations as $a_\mathrm{osc}$, defined by $H(a_\mathrm{osc})=3m$.
 In this work, we solve the KG equation exactly until a chosen moment, $a = a_\mathrm{wkb}$, after which we switch to the WKB approximation.
 We require that $a_\mathrm{wkb}/a_\mathrm{osc}>\mathcal{O}(10)$.
 To describe the initial conditions of the background field, we rewrite the complex scalar field in terms of its amplitude and phase, $\bar{\phi} = R e^{i\theta}$. $\dot{R}$ is the time derivative of $R$, which represents the rate of change of the field amplitude (also referred to as the radial velocity, while $\dot{\theta}$ is known as the angular velocity).
 Overall, the background evolution of the complex SFDM is determined by the following set of parameters: $\{m, \Omega_{\phi}h^2, N, \dot{R}_{\mathrm{ini}}\}$, where $\dot{R}_{\mathrm{ini}}$ is the value of $\dot{R}$ at the initial moment $a_{\mathrm{ini}}$.
 More details of the numerical algorithm are described in \cref{app:numerical}.